macshaughnessy3/PAWS/README.md

 ## PAWS Demo

 A video demonstration of our completed project is linked below.
-The video is gives a breif technical overview as well as shows the device being used.
+The video is gives a brief technical overview as well as shows the device being used.

 [<img src="Assets/Clemson University ECE 4960 Team 1 PAWS Final Demo 2021 Intro.png" alt="Watch our Demo Clemson University ECE 4960 Team 1 PAWS Final Demo 2021" width="500"/>](https://youtu.be/1Z3RVu9GiV0)